 Bombus dahlbomii Facts

 - Quite unfortunately, though, the creature now finds itself in great danger of extinction.
-This seems to occur due to a specific combination of reasons.
-Not surprisingly, given these factors, the IUCN now lists the arthropod as Endangered.
+This seems to occur due to a specific combination of several factors.
+Not surprisingly, given this situation, the IUCN now lists the fabulous arthropod as Endangered.

-- Firstly, its known population numbers began to drastically decline following the introduction of two invasive species.
-Somewhat surprisingly, though, both of those species are actually other types of bumblebee.
+- Originally, its known population numbers began to drastically decline following the introduction of two invasive species to its native range.
+Somewhat surprisingly, though, both of those introduced species are actually other types of bumblebee.

 Bombus dahlbomii Physical Description

 The predominant coloring of the Bombus dahlbomii remains quite striking.
 That’s because it primarily displays a reddish-orange color.
 But its abdomen typically shows a somewhat lighter shade of the same hue.
-Meanwhile, the wing, leg, and head area show black.
+The wing, leg, and head area, however, show black.

 Much like related bees, that abdomen also has a rounded tip to it.
 It further has comparatively short antennae.
 The majority of the remarkable body even body has a dense covering of relatively long bristles.
 It therefore has a quite furry appearance.